stephen29xie/airflow-workflows/presentation/lunch_and_learn.md

 ## Alerting (Task Fails & Service Level Agreements)

+SLAs (Service Level Agreements) are defined at a task level and defines an amount of time in which the task should be completed.
 Alerts can be delivered by email or Slack when tasks fail or Service Level Agreements are not reached.

 ## Examples